Student Employee of the Year

 · SEOTY Scoring Rubric Full list of criteria and scoring rubric

-In order for your institution's student employee of the year to be considered for state, regional, and national Student Employee of the Year, you need to submit the Campus Selection Submission for your campus winner HERE.
+In order for your institution's student employee of the year to be considered for state, regional, and national Student Employee of the Year, submit the Campus Selection Submission for your campus winner.
 No additional materials or previous forms will be accepted.
 Please note: the information you provide may be shared with the public through press releases and other promotional opportunities.

 For more information, please contact Tricia Stouder, MASEA Secretary, firstname.lastname@example.org.